netlify/netlify-plugin-edge-handlers/README.md

    npm link
    ```

-3. To verify that the previous step worked, do the following:
+3. Verify that the previous step worked:

     ```sh
     cd /path/to/netlify-build/packages/build